Please read 1st Samuel 25 in The Message which you can find free at Bible Gateway.com It is a modern translation and reads easily.

 The third level of interpretation is the one which looks at some spiritual truth in the story by digging into details.
 I’ll cover that in another post on Nabal.

 There is also a subsidiary lesson on the judgment of nations, about which there appears to be little written.
 Nabal died after 10 days and ten is the number of The Law.
-If someone died :under the “Law” that is without mercy or grace of God, the Law must be satisfied.
-Jesus’ death satisfied the requirements of the Law, but we have traditionally applied that only to individuals.
-But God judges nations too.
+If someone died under the “Law” that is without mercy or grace of Yahweh, the Law must be satisfied.
+Yahshua’ death satisfied the requirements of the Law, but we have traditionally applied that only to individuals.
+But Yahweh judges nations too.

-The Bible states that “the iniquity of the Amorites” (Genesis 15:16) be fulfilled before God will judge them.
+The Bible states that “the iniquity of the Amorites” (Genesis 15:16) will be fulfilled before Yahweh will judge them.
 We, the readers, are not told how many days, weeks, or months it will take for “sin to be fulfilled” but we can be sure that it will be applied.
 I’ve fumed over the fact that Syria has been allowed for so very long to murder its own citizens.
-I’ve asked God to judge this nation, but it does not happen, because apparently Syria’s sin is not up to the brim in fulfilling the law.

-Hence, 10 more days or periods of time, and 10 could easily be ten more years, or in the case of Syria, 10 more decades.
-I, as an American, am not told how long we must wait for Syria’s sin to be fulfilled, but if I were a Syrian I’d ask God and if He revealed that, then I and my believing friends could pray according to the prophecies (1 Timothy 1:18) spoken over us to bring down our corrupt government.
-We do know that God tries to get every one out before He lowers His hammer.
+Hence, 10 more days or periods of time, and 10 could easily be ten more years.
+We do know that Yahweh tries to get everyone out before He lowers His hammer.
 Lot and his daughters got out of Sodom in the nick of time.
 In fact he was so pokey the judgment rained down the very same day he left.
 Luke 17:29.

 The Lord wants us to dig deep into His word.
 We get to know Him, His plans, and Himself.